-These days I think this “trying on a feeling” strategy is more and more necessary as our thinking and intention capacities seem to eclipse the grasp we have on our full emotional reality.
+These days I think this “trying on a feeling” strategy is more and more necessary as there is so much more competition for our attention from the outside world.

 When I tried on the feeling of fear, low and behold, something inside of me softened.
 The thought “I am afraid … but we’ll figure this out” came up next.

 And that felt better.
-My compassionate but strong voice engaged and let me acknowledge that yes, I am scared about all of this stuff, as we all are.
+My compassionate AND strong voice engaged and let me acknowledge that yes, I am scared about all of this stuff, as we all are.
 I am scared.

-THEN some more authentic thoughts came up as to why I ALSO FEEL secure that we will figure this out:
+… and THEN authentic thoughts could come up as to why I ALSO FEEL secure that we will figure this out: